Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 Navigating the legal landscape of raffle fundraising in the U.S. can be daunting for organizations–not to mention holding the successful raffle itself.
 With laws varying significantly from one state to another, understanding the specific requirements in your jurisdiction is crucial to conducting your fundraising activities legally and successfully.

-We’ve created this easy-to-understand guide to help you understand US raffle laws by state.
-You’ll learn a simplified overview to navigate your organization through the complex web of U.S. raffle laws by state, including 501c3 raffle rules and online raffle laws.
+We’ve created this guide to help you understand US raffle laws by state.
+You’ll learn a simplified overview to navigate your organization through the complex web of U.S. raffle laws by state, including 501c3 raffle rules and online gaming laws.
+We also cover raffle alternatives and how DoJiggy streamlines raffle fundraising.

 Understanding Raffles and Their Regulations